mdeboer/zsh-plugin-appup/README.md

 in the current directory (e.g. your application).
 Just run `up` and get coding!
 This saves you typing `docker-compose` or `vagrant` every time or aliasing them.
 Also gives you one set of commands that work for both environments.

-### Docker

-Aside from simply running `up`, you can also extend your configuration by running `up <name>`, which will run `docker-compose` with both `docker-compose.yml` and extend it with `docker-compose.<name>.yml`.
-For more on extending please see the [official docker documentation](https://docs.docker.com/compose/extends).
-Additional arguments will be directly supplied to the docker-compose.

 ### Vagrant

 Vagrant doesn't have a `down`, `restart`, `start` or `stop` commands natively but don't worry, that's been taken care of